microsoft/FastTrack/tools/SimpleGraph/README.md

 #### Get an object/read an API endpoint in Graph with a GET web call

-In this example, we're reading a specific user, you@domain.com
+In this example, we're reading a specific user, you@domain.com.
+See Graph API reference [Get a user](https://docs.microsoft.com/en-us/graph/api/user-get?view=graph-rest-1.0&tabs=http).

 ```PowerShell
 Get-SimpleGraphObject users/you@domain.com